Young leaders from Advocacy Academy spreading the word about CLTs at Windrush Square in Brixton, March 2017.

 The next step was to seek out a suitable site in the area, and the growing team of local campaigners held community walks, looking out for land which might be available.
 One of the sites we found was a patch of scrubland on Brixton Hill, behind a fence and covered with litter and brambles, but looking promising.
 Research revealed that it was owned by Transport for London.
 After the Second World War, it had been the site of pre-fab houses to accommodate people who had lost their homes in the Blitz, but it had lain empty and unused for many years.

 In November 2017, we participated in a Housing Assembly with London's Deputy Mayor for Housing James Murray, together with Citizens UK members from across the capital.
-Alongside demands about rent and about levels of affordable housing on new developments, we asked him to support ‘a presumption in favour of community land trusts on all GLA and TfL owned small sites’ starting with three small TfL sites including Brixton Hill the one!
+Alongside demands about rent and about levels of affordable housing on new developments, we asked him to support ‘a presumption in favour of community land trusts on all Greater London Authority and Transport for London owned small sites’ starting with three small Transport for London sites including Brixton Hill the one!
 James Murray said yes.